nurkeevich/ProtractorFramework/README.md

 	    Grtz wswebcreation
 	==============================================================================================

-## When tests succeed
+## When e2e-tests succeed
-When tests succeed you will see the following
+When e2e-tests succeed you will see the following

 	@example @happy-flow @angular
 	Feature: Angular homepage